Resources for K-12

 - or call her at (847) 665 - 4004

-Download the 2012-2013 Educators' Center brochure.
-It needs legal-size paper set for landscape and is a two-sided brochure.
+Download the 2014 Educators' Center brochure.
+(It needs legal-size paper set for landscape and is a two-sided document.)

 The Educators’ Center of Lake County is designed to provide professional development services to address the needs of pre-K-12 teachers and administrative staff in Lake County, with special focus upon those school districts with low ISAT performance and low income ratios.
 An additional goal is to help Lake County “grow its own” teachers by providing certification programs for non-traditional candidates.